Research Analysts Offer Predictions for Deciphera Pharmaceuticals, Inc.’s Q1 2022 Earnings (NASDAQ:DCPH)

-A number of other research firms also recently weighed in on DCPH.
-Stifel Nicolaus downgraded shares of Deciphera Pharmaceuticals from a “buy” rating to a “hold” rating and reduced their target price for the stock from $60.00 to $10.00 in a research report on Sunday, November 7th.
-Barclays downgraded shares of Deciphera Pharmaceuticals from an “overweight” rating to an “equal weight” rating and cut their price objective for the company from $50.00 to $11.00 in a research report on Monday, November 8th.
-HC Wainwright cut their price objective on shares of Deciphera Pharmaceuticals from $25.00 to $15.00 and set a “buy” rating on the stock in a research report on Wednesday, December 1st. downgraded shares of Deciphera Pharmaceuticals from a “buy” rating to a “hold” rating and cut their price objective for the company from $72.00 to $12.00 in a research report on Monday, November 8th.
-Finally, Piper Sandler cut their price objective on shares of Deciphera Pharmaceuticals from $14.00 to $11.00 and set a “neutral” rating on the stock in a research report on Tuesday, November 30th.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $29.10.
+Other research analysts also recently issued reports about the company.
+Zacks Investment Research upgraded Deciphera Pharmaceuticals from a “sell” rating to a “hold” rating and set a $10.00 price target for the company in a report on Friday, November 12th.
+HC Wainwright cut their price target on Deciphera Pharmaceuticals from $25.00 to $15.00 and set a “buy” rating for the company in a report on Wednesday, December 1st.
+JMP Securities cut their price target on Deciphera Pharmaceuticals from $70.00 to $64.00 and set a “market outperform” rating for the company in a report on Friday, November 5th.
+Guggenheim downgraded Deciphera Pharmaceuticals from a “buy” rating to a “neutral” rating in a report on Friday, November 5th.
+Finally, Jonestrading reiterated a “sell” rating on shares of Deciphera Pharmaceuticals in a report on Monday, November 22nd.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat, Deciphera Pharmaceuticals currently has a consensus rating of “Hold” and a consensus price target of $29.10.

 Deciphera Pharmaceuticals (NASDAQ:DCPH) last issued its quarterly earnings data on Monday, February 7th.
-The company reported ($1.51) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.38) by ($0.13).
+The company reported ($1.51) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.38) by ($0.13).
 Deciphera Pharmaceuticals had a negative return on equity of 58.56% and a negative net margin of 300.00%.
-The company had revenue of $24.20 million during the quarter, compared to the consensus estimate of $23.28 million.
-During the same quarter last year, the company posted ($1.10) earnings per share.
-The firm’s revenue for the quarter was up 24.3% compared to the same quarter last year.
+The company had revenue of $24.20 million for the quarter, compared to analyst estimates of $23.28 million.
+During the same quarter in the prior year, the firm earned ($1.10) earnings per share.
+The company’s revenue for the quarter was up 24.3% on a year-over-year basis.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Rafferty Asset Management LLC lifted its stake in shares of Deciphera Pharmaceuticals by 731.3% in the 4th quarter.
-Rafferty Asset Management LLC now owns 547,997 shares of the company’s stock worth $5,354,000 after purchasing an additional 482,080 shares during the period.
-Citigroup Inc. lifted its stake in shares of Deciphera Pharmaceuticals by 414.9% in the 4th quarter.
-Citigroup Inc. now owns 419,717 shares of the company’s stock worth $4,101,000 after purchasing an additional 338,209 shares during the period.
-Acadian Asset Management LLC bought a new position in shares of Deciphera Pharmaceuticals in the 4th quarter worth approximately $3,860,000.
-Panagora Asset Management Inc. lifted its stake in shares of Deciphera Pharmaceuticals by 281.7% in the 4th quarter.
-Panagora Asset Management Inc. now owns 82,326 shares of the company’s stock worth $804,000 after purchasing an additional 60,760 shares during the period.
-Finally, Connor Clark & Lunn Investment Management Ltd. bought a new position in shares of Deciphera Pharmaceuticals in the 4th quarter worth approximately $363,000.
-78.98% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in DCPH.
+BlackRock Inc. raised its stake in Deciphera Pharmaceuticals by 5.6% during the second quarter.
+BlackRock Inc. now owns 3,681,213 shares of the company’s stock worth $134,768,000 after acquiring an additional 196,210 shares during the period.
+The Manufacturers Life Insurance Company boosted its holdings in shares of Deciphera Pharmaceuticals by 1.8% in the second quarter.
+The Manufacturers Life Insurance Company now owns 22,681 shares of the company’s stock valued at $830,000 after acquiring an additional 401 shares in the last quarter.
+Bank of Montreal Can boosted its holdings in shares of Deciphera Pharmaceuticals by 29.7% in the second quarter.
+Bank of Montreal Can now owns 39,102 shares of the company’s stock valued at $1,437,000 after acquiring an additional 8,956 shares in the last quarter.
+Lazard Asset Management LLC boosted its holdings in Deciphera Pharmaceuticals by 69.7% during the second quarter.
+Lazard Asset Management LLC now owns 1,739 shares of the company’s stock worth $63,000 after buying an additional 714 shares in the last quarter.
+Finally, ProShare Advisors LLC boosted its holdings in Deciphera Pharmaceuticals by 12.8% during the second quarter.
+ProShare Advisors LLC now owns 20,626 shares of the company’s stock worth $755,000 after buying an additional 2,341 shares in the last quarter.
+Hedge funds and other institutional investors own 78.98% of the company’s stock.

 Deciphera Pharmaceuticals, Inc engages in discovering, developing, and delivering important new medicines to patients for the treatment of cancer.
 The firm designs a drug candidate, DCC-2618, to inhibit the full spectrum of mutant or amplified KIT and PDGFRa kinases that drive cancers such as gastrointestinal stromal tumors (GIST), advanced systemic mastocytosis (ASM), gliomas, and other solid tumors.